Skip to content

 What should I look for when buying a sapphire?

 Consider the 4Cs: colour, cut, clarity, and carat.
-Colour is the most important—look for vivid, evenly distributed hues.
+Colour matters most — look for a vivid, evenly distributed hue with good brilliance.

 Are natural sapphires better than lab-created?

-Both are real sapphires.
-Natural sapphires are mined and often valued higher for rarity, while lab-grown sapphires are more affordable and eco-friendly, with the same durability.
+Both are real sapphires with the same hardness and beauty.
+Natural sapphires are mined and often valued higher for rarity, while lab-created sapphires offer the same look and durability at a more accessible price.

 Why do some sapphires look cloudy?

-This may be due to inclusions or poor clarity.
-High-quality sapphires should appear transparent and brilliant under light.
+Cloudiness usually comes from inclusions or lower clarity.
+A good-quality sapphire should appear transparent and brilliant under light.

 5 Year Anniversary & Sapphire: The Perfect Pairing

 5 Year Anniversary & Sapphire: The Perfect Pairing Reaching your 5th wedding anniversary is a milestone worth celebrating.
-Traditionally known as the “wood anniversary,” the...
+While five years is traditionally the "wood" anniversary, the modern ...

 Read more